-According to Chambers USA 2016, Bracewell’s Intellectual Property team operates "in a very team-oriented fashion," providing a comprehensive approach to intellectual property counselling, including patent prosecution and enforcement, copyrights, trademarks, outsourcing, licensing, technology transfers and joint venture agreements.
+According to Chambers USA 2018, Bracewell’s Intellectual Property team attracts an "impressive international client base, as well as acting for leading domestic energy, retail and automotive companies," providing a comprehensive approach to intellectual property counselling, including patent prosecution and enforcement, copyrights, trademarks, outsourcing, licensing, technology transfers and joint venture agreements.
 Bracewell’s IP team includes patent attorneys with technical degrees in chemical, electrical, mechanical, industrial, and architectural engineering, as well as computer science, physics, chemistry, applied math, biology, and industrial biotechnology.
 Our team also includes lawyers with advanced degrees in electrical engineering, chemistry, pharmacology, and business.
 Prior to joining the firm, many of our lawyers built highly successful careers at research institutions, regulatory agencies, and major public and private companies.

 This combination of technical, business and legal experience gives our lawyers an in-depth, first-hand understanding of our clients’ needs.
 We also advise clients with regard to the registration and protection of other intellectual property rights through trademarks, service marks, trade names, trade dress, copyrights, trade secrets, and other proprietary information.
 We work closely with attorneys throughout the firm to provide intellectual property solutions in connection with company formation, mergers and acquisitions, dispute resolution and litigation, audits, due diligence, and other business concerns.